Everest View Trek

 • Nepal entry visa fees

-• All kinds of beverages (tea/coffee, coke, beers, water, etc).
+• All kinds of beverages (tea/coffee, coke, beer, water, etc.).

-• Additional costs are out of management control due to the landscape, weather conditions, illness, change of government policies, strikes, and physical conditions, etc.
+• Additional costs are out of management control due to the landscape, weather conditions, illness, change of government policies, strikes, physical conditions, etc.

 • Surplus luggage charges for domestic airport